MahlaAb/AdaptiveResolution-Autoencoder/README.md

-# A Deep Autoencoder with Multi-Resolution Reconstruction Loss for Scale-based Disentanglement of Concepts
+# A Deep Autoencoder with Adaptive Resolution (AR) Reconstruction Loss for Scale-based Disentanglement of Concepts

 ## Preparation:
 Install the required packages from `requirements.txt`,